Mihai-Solescu/data-pipeline-fwk/docs/ADD.md

 * **Known Trade-off:** This design is optimized for workflows whose state and temporary data can fit within a single machine's available RAM.
 * **Future Scope:** For extremely large-scale workflows, future versions could explore optimizations like spilling the job registry to disk or implementing a more sophisticated L1 cache eviction policy.
 These are out of scope for the initial implementation.

-### 3.6.
-User Contract for Parallel Safety

-The framework's parallel execution model is safe only if the user-provided code adheres to certain constraints.

-* **Constraint:** All component functions **must be `parfor`-compliant**.
-This is a strict requirement.
-* **User Responsibility:** The user is responsible for ensuring their code is free of side effects, such as accessing `global` variables, modifying variables in parent workspaces, or performing unsafe file I/O. The framework cannot programmatically enforce perfect function purity.
-This will be explicitly stated in the user documentation.

 ---